chenwei-zhang/fast_dijkstra/README.md

 ## Overview

-The `fast_dijkstra` package is a Python implementation of Dijkstra's algorithm to find a specified number of shortest paths (top K) in a weighted graph.
+The `fast_dijkstra` package is a Python implementation of Dijkstra's algorithm to find a specified number of shortest paths (top K) in a weighted graph. \
+The script defines a function dijkstra_n_shortest_paths that efficiently computes a specified number of shortest paths in a weighted graph using Dijkstra's algorithm, returning the paths as an array of tuples.

 ## Quick installation
 ```bash